 Transmit

-FTP client with a nice interface and lots of features, including support for Amazon S3.
+FTP client with a nice interface and lots of features.

 Super Duper